Incredible Games

 Synopsis

-Set in some sort of mysterious skyscraper, three kids aged between 10 and 13 would enter and be met by a humanoid lift.
-There were two incarnations of the lift - the first, funniest and arguably best played by comic David Walliams and secondly by someone who had a regular bit part in Saturday Morning show Motormouth.
-This said, the second series had the better structure.
+Set in some sort of mysterious skyscraper, three kids aged between 10 and 13 would enter and be met by a humanoid lift played by comic David Walliams.

-What follows is a series of games described by the Lift and each game is played for levels.
-The more levels the players have the bigger the chance of winning nice things at the end.
-In Series One however they simply had to earn a certain amount of levels in a certain amount of games, in which case they'd go TTTTTTHHHHHHHRRRRRROOOUUUUUUGGGGGHHHHHH THE ROOF!
-And win the big prize.
+What follows is a series of games described by the Lift and each game is played for credits on the "cred-o-meter".
+The more credits the players win, the bigger the chance of getting nice things at the end.

 In between the games the players and Lift would chat about all sorts of things, but the Lift would inevitably know, or 'sense' background information on the various contestants.

-The Dark Knight.
-Another game was like a game of chess against...
+The Dark Knight - Another game was like a game of chess against...
 The Dark Knight (da-da-daaaa!).
 The very embodiment of evil, the players had to make it across the board without the Dark Knight catching them.
-For everyone who did, they'd win levels.
-People who were caught, and this was also the penalty for losing in some other games (the equivilent of Automatic Lock-Ins if you like) they would be locked in...
-The Laundry Baskets.
+For each player who successfully makes it to the green light at the end of the board, they'd win 20 credits, which means a maximum of 60 credits is on offer.
+If any one of them get caught, they don't win the 20 credits and are sent into the void of whiteness (a.k.a. - Heaven), which the survivor(s) have to press the button to get their companion(s) back.
 To add a puzzle-solving element to the game, moves were restricted to the players in that advances had to be followed by sidesteps and so on.
 The Dark Knight was supposedly blind, but could see all all players' previous locations, highlighted by illuminations of each of their visited "squares".

-Penthouse.
-The end game was played in the Penthouse (hang on a second - Penthouse, Penthouse, Penthouse, Penthouse, Penthouse, Penthouse.
+Penthouse - The brand new end game for this series in place of "Alphabet Soup" was played in the Penthouse (hang on a second - Penthouse, Penthouse, Penthouse, Penthouse, Penthouse, Penthouse.
 That should improve our search engine rating).
 Hidden in the Penthouse Suite were four Prize Keys and some fake ones.
-Using the time they had (a set time take away a couple of seconds for each level below a certain amount they acheived before coming here) they had to find the four keys and put them into the board.
+This game is at level 200 and has a potential maximum of three minutes to play, but there is a catch, if their total of levels is under the required 200 then each level they are under deducts two seconds from the three minute time limit.
+Using how much time they have, they had to find the four keys and put them into the board.
 And what do keys make?
 Prizes!
 If they got all four they were given an experience, such as the chance to blow up a disused power station and the like.
 Did we mention this was set in a Penthouse?

 A fun kids show that didn't last quite as long as we would have liked it to.